-Theresa Cardinal Brown is BPC’s director of immigration and cross-border policy.
+Theresa Cardinal Brown is BPC’s Senior Advisor for Immigration and Border Policy.
 She came to BPC from her own consulting firm, Cardinal North Strategies, LLC.

 Brown was director of immigration and border policy at the U.S. Chamber of Commerce; associate director of business immigration advocacy at the American Immigration Lawyers Association; and worked in the immigration practices of large Washington, D.C.-based law firms.
 She also served as a director and of counsel at The Sentinel HS Group, LLC.